 Note: If you see any errors when requesting or collecting derived credentials, see the Error Code Reference document for possible explanations and solutions.

-3.1 Requesting derived credentials
+4.1 Requesting derived credentials using the Self-Service Kiosk

 To request derived credentials for your own mobile device or PC, use the Self-Service Kiosk and follow the on-screen instructions.